-At the beginning of the 20th century, what is now the forested area of the park had been stripped of hardwood trees to provide wood to make charcoal for nearby Greenwood Furnace.
+At the beginning of the 20th century, what is now the forested area of the park had been stripped of hardwood trees to provide wood to make charcoal for nearby Greenwood, Monroe, and Pennsylvania furnaces.
 Conservationists feared that the forest would never regrow if the state’s philosophy of forest management did not change.

 When two of Greenwood Furnace’s hearths closed in 1903, Rothrock was instrumental in the state securing 35,000 acres of the company’s land.
 The Department of Forest and Waters planted hardwood trees to replace the decimated forest and the state later purchased contiguous land.